ndvo2710/pisa/Readme.md

 * Use math, read, sci columns to create the first chart.
 * Use information of all the columns to create the second chart.

+Note: I have compared the average scores and standard deviation between my data and OECD report.
+The values(PV1) are similar.

 ## Design

 * During the designation of the first chart, I have problem with flickering text when mouseover a rect and a text inside a svg.
 Myles (Udacity Forum Mentor) has given me feedback to change from using 'visibility' to 'opacity'
 * A feedback tells me that I should reduce the amount of scrolling page.
 So I change to smaller font size to solve this.
 * My first chart is the slopegraph.
 At the beginning, I have to use so many lines of code to create the slopegraph.
 The code and my design are not so consistent.
 It takes a lot of time to write the code if I want to change something in my graph.
 When I had created my 2nd chart, I had to learn multi-series line chart of Mike Bostock.
 After that, it gives me an idea to create a slopegraph by using multi-series line chart method.
 Therefore I redesign chart 1 from scratch.

+### Chart details:

+*Chart 1 (OECD rankings):*

+* Chart type : slopegraph
+* The reason to choose slopegraph is to replicate the same chart as OECD ranking.
+* There are many ways to implement slopegraph.
+However, if we use multi-series line, it can be easily updated and reusable with new PISA data.
+There are three variables for this chart: ranking, subject and country.
+We can encode X axis for ranking.
+However, it's not good to stretch the x axis when ranking is ranged from 1 to 68.
+Therefore y axis should be used to encode ranking.
+And then X axis is for subject and country is used as a legend.

+*Chart 2 ( Two Bell Curves):*

+* Chart type: bell curves ( Also this is multi-series line chart)
+* The reason to choose bell curve is to visualize the effect size and the percentage overlap between two groups.
+* Each curve is the normal distribution.
+So x axis is quantile value, y axis is p value in normal distribution pdf.
+Color is encoded for country.
+Legend is country name.

 ## Feedback